-Donald is the author of five books and many articles on philosophy, psychotherapy, and psychological skills training.
-See our publications page for more information, and also Donald’s Google Scholar profile.
+Donald is the author of six books and many articles on philosophy, psychotherapy, and psychological skills training.
+See the publications page for more information, and also Donald’s Google Scholar profile.

 Donald was formerly a member of the UK Council for Psychotherapy (UKCP) and European Association for Psychotherapy (EAP), and a Fellow of the Royal Society for Public Health (RSPH).
 For many years he ran a successful therapy practice in Harley Street, London.
 He also served on the committees of several national therapy organisations.

 Donald’s academic qualifications are an MA degree in Mental Philosophy from the University of Aberdeen and an MA in Psychoanalytic Studies from the University of Sheffield’s interdisciplinary Centre for Psychotherapeutic Studies.
 His clinical qualifications include an advanced post-graduate diploma in cognitive-behavioural therapy (CBT) from the Florence Nightingale School of Nursing, King’s College, University of London.
 He also holds a UKCP accredited diploma in psychotherapy, as well as many individual certifications in different therapy approaches.